ngahanestevewilliam98/urlSmall/README.md

 - **password : urlSmall**

-# Demarrer le backend nodejs
+# Start backend nodejs
 7. Execute the command **npm start** in **the project folder** to start the nodejs server.

-# Demarrer le fronted angular
+# Start fronted angular
 8. Execute the command **ng serve** in the **app** folder of the project to start the angular fronted